Scotland Yard rescues Johnson from danger of overthrow

-Conspiracy or hood?
+Conspiracy or botched?
 Ask those disappointed by a police intervention that freezes Gray’s report

 The London Metropolitan Police have frozen the release of a report into allegedly illegal gatherings during the pandemic in Downing Street.
 The police force has asked the document to make “minimal references” to the events it investigates, to “avoid any prejudice” in its investigations.
 The possible consequence of the intervention of the ‘Met’ is that the report is not published as planned.